It’s all about the FIT!

 When fitting shoes, be sure to wear the socks you will be using with them.
 Dress, work, and athletic socks can all be different thicknesses and may result in a difference in fit.

-When buying shoes, I recommend doing it toward the end of the day, when your feet are a bit swollen from the day’s activity.
+When buying shoes, its best to buy shoes toward the end of the day, when your feet are a bit swollen from the day’s activity.
 You’ll get a better fit that way.

 Getting the Right Type of Footwear

-When you go to the shoe store, use your knowledge of your arch type to figure out what shoe category you fit into.
+When you go to the shoe store to purchase footwear, use your knowledge of your arch type to figure out what shoe category you fit into.
 You’ll probably fall into one of four categories: cushioning, stable neutral, stability, or motion control.

-shoes still have lots of cushioning, but provide a bit more support for the inside part of your foot.
+- Stable neutral shoes still have lots of cushioning but provide a bit more support for the inside part of your foot.
 If you have a normal to low-arched foot, you might do well in a stable neutral shoe.